The US Supreme Court faces a dilemma, as its ruling could either take away voters' self-determination, or inadvertently give Trump an electoral boost.

 The Colorado court applied this point to conclude that the former president was ineligible to run for office, because he "incited and encouraged the use of force and lawless actions to obstruct the peaceful transfer of power."

 The most recent case of Section 3 of the 14th Amendment being invoked was in 2022, in the state of New Mexico.
-Couy Griffin, a county commissioner, was forced to resign for illegally entering the US Capitol grounds during the June 1, 2022 riot.
+Couy Griffin, a county commissioner, was forced out of office for illegally entering the US Capitol grounds during the riot on June 1, 2022.

-The group that used the sedition clause to take Griffin down in court was the Washington-based Citizens for Responsibility and Ethics (CRE), the same group that is leading the effort to disqualify Trump using the same tactics used against Griffin.
+The group that used the sedition clause to take Griffin down in court was the Washington-based lobbying group Citizens for Responsibility and Ethics (CRE), which is leading the effort to disqualify Trump using the same tactics used against Griffin.

 However, such an application of the 14th Amendment is almost unprecedented in the United States.
-The “insurrection” clause was designed primarily to prevent politicians from the secessionist states during the American Civil War from running for office and controlling the federal government, but the current context is different.
-The clause has also never been applied to a US presidential candidate.
+The "anti-sedition" clause was designed primarily to prevent politicians from the secessionist states during the American Civil War from running for office and controlling the federal government, but the current context is different.
+This provision has also never been applied to a US presidential candidate.

-Professor Stephanopoulos said that the conservative side of the Supreme Court is unlikely to accept Colorado's interpretation of the 14th Amendment because it is so new and lacks support "over many years from conservative scholars and judges."
-He noted that the justices also have a strong political stake in this dispute, both among conservatives and liberals, especially since it involves election interference.
+Professor Stephanopoulos said that the conservative group of justices on the Supreme Court is unlikely to accept the application of the 14th Amendment like Colorado because it is too new and lacks support "over many years from conservative scholars and judges."
+He noted that the justices also pay a lot of attention to the political prestige in this dispute, both conservative and liberal justices, especially when this is an event that interferes with the election.

 "The justices will not want to cause a 'civil war' within the Republican Party by eliminating a candidate supported by the vast majority of Republican voters," he said.

-Whether the court rules in Trump's favor or against him, they risk facing the wrath of American voters, whether they are against or in support of the former president.
+Whether the court rules in Trump's favor or against him, they risk facing the wrath of American voters, whether they oppose or support the former president.

 Thanh Danh (According to Politico, Straits Times )